SeolheeKim7/niagara_health_patient_flow/projects/niagara_health_patient_flow/README.md

-# Niagara Health Patient Flow Analysis (April 2025)
+# HealthNova Patient Flow Analysis (April 2025)

-This project analyzes simulated patient flow data for Niagara Health during a HIS (Health Information System) Go Live period.
+This project analyzes simulated patient flow data for HealthNova.
 The goal was to identify patterns in admissions, discharges, and patient length of stay to recommend operational improvements.

 ---